Form Controls

 addHidden (string|int $name, ?string $default=null): HiddenField

-Adds hidden field (class HiddenField).
+Adds a hidden field (class HiddenField).

 $form->addHidden('userid');

-Although the element is hidden, it is important to realize that its value can still be modified or spoofed by an attacker.
+Although the control is hidden, it is important to realize that its value can still be modified or spoofed by an attacker.
 Always thoroughly verify and validate all received values on the server side to prevent security risks associated with data manipulation.

 addSubmit (string|int $name, $caption=null): SubmitButton

-Adds submit button (class SubmitButton).
+Adds a submit button (class SubmitButton).

-$form->addSubmit('submit', 'Register');
+$form->addSubmit('submit', 'Submit');

 It is possible to have more than one submit button in the form: